-BIOLOGY 1 H
+BIOLOGY H

 This course highlights molecular biology and focuses on structures such as cells and genes, and on the processes that occur within.
 Extensive student laboratory work requires strong experimental reasoning and analysis skills.
-This course meets all of the Next Generation Science Standards in biology and prepares students for the NJ State End of Course exam in Biology.
-The rigorous treatment of biochemistry in this course requires that a student possess a strong commitment to the study of science. \DISSECTION OPTION\
+The rigorous treatment of biochemistry in this course requires that a student possess a strong commitment to the study of science.
+This course meets all of the Next Generation Science Standards in Biology and prepares the students for the New Jersey Biology Competency Test (NJBCT). \DISSECTION OPTION\